mikejturner/RunAgainPlease/README.md

 @rap script rm $basename.out
 ```

 ## Gotchas and Advice

+### Substitutions

+* If there is no instruction defining the variable with the name `length` in the `.rap` file then no substitution will take place i.e. the token will be simply ignored.
+This will probably break your calculation because the program performing the calculation will have no idea what `@rap:length` means.
-:exclamation: Tokens are *not* substituted within included files
+* Tokens are *not* substituted within included files

-:exclamation: There is no limit on the number of variables you can define.
+* There is no limit on the number of variables you can define.
 However if you had 5 variables each taking 4 values that would result in 4^5 or 1024 calculations.
 Depending on how long each calculation takes you could be waiting a very long time for it to finish.
 (See section on [multiple variables](#multiple-variables)).

 ### Naming Variables

+* Don't include spaces.
-* Don't begin with `@rap`.
+* Don't begin with `@rap` or `@rap:`.
-* Don't call them `$input`, `$basename` or `$extension`.
+* Don't use the names `$input`, `$basename` or `$extension`.

 ### Comments